ray-project/ray/doc/source/tune/index.rst

     In this situation, Tune actually allows you to power up your existing workflow.
-    Tune's :ref:`Search Algorithms <tune-search-alg>` integrate with a variety of popular hyperparameter tuning libraries (such as Nevergrad or HyperOpt) and allow you to seamlessly scale up your optimization process - without sacrificing performance.
+    Tune's :ref:`Search Algorithms <tune-search-alg>` integrate with a variety of popular hyperparameter tuning libraries (see :ref:`examples <tune-examples-ref>`) and allow you to seamlessly scale up your optimization process - without sacrificing performance.

 Projects using Tune